MultiCraft/repixture/README.md

 ## Credits

 Repixture was started by Wuzzy.
 It's a fork of Pixture.
-Repixture is a revival of Pixture 0.1.1, a game for Minetest 0.4.
+Repixture is a revival of Pixture 0.1.1, a game for Luanti 0.4.

 Pixture is Copyright (C) 2015-2017 [Kaadmy](https://github.com/kaadmy).